Minister of Civil Affairs

 The minister of civil affairs of the People's Republic of China is the head of the Ministry of Civil Affairs of the People's Republic of China and a member of the State Council.
 Within the State Council, the position is tenth in order of precedence.
 The minister is responsible for leading the ministry, presiding over its meetings, and signing important documents related to the ministry.
 Officially, the minister is nominated by the premier of the State Council, who is then approved by the National People's Congress or its Standing Committee and appointed by the president.

-The current minister is Lu Zhiyuan, who concurrently serves as the Communist Party Secretary of the Ministry.
+The current minister is Li Changguan, who concurrently serves as the Communist Party Secretary of the Ministry.

 History

 The Ministry of the Interior of the Central People's Government was established on 1 October 1949, and Xie Juezai became the first minister on 19 October.
 The ministry was reorganized to the Ministry of the Interior of the PRC in September 1954, and the title of the minister was also changed.
 On 3 January 1969, the Ministry of the Interior was abolished, along with the post of minister.
 The minister of civil affairs was established on 5 March 1978.